hunghg255/rc-ui/README.md

-# This repo is headless react component library.
+# This repo is headless react component library based on rc-component

 ## Reference